 Categories: ASD and DD, Adult-focused; COVID-19 Topics

-Margaret Walsh, M.A., BCBA, is the Director of Clinical Services for the May Center for Adult Services in Western Massachusetts.
-She can be contacted in West Springfield at firstname.lastname@example.org.
+Justin Kelly, M.A., LMHC, is May Institute’s Director of Clinical Services for Eastern Massachusetts Adult Services.
+He can be contacted at firstname.lastname@example.org.

 May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 Founded more than 65 years ago, the organization provides a wide range of educational and rehabilitative services across the lifespan.
 For more information, visit www.mayinstitute.org.